 - Symptoms: Watch out for symptoms like lumps, unexplained weight loss, and changes to behavior patterns that make no sense- cancer could lead to fatigue and decreased interest in activities your pet once enjoyed doing.

-- Treatment Options: Cancer treatment depends upon its type and stage.
+- Treatment Options: Dog cancer treatment depends upon its type and stage.
 Possible solutions could include surgery, chemotherapy, or radiation; when detected early results could be significantly better.

 Allergies